openmainframeproject/cobol-programming-course/COBOL Programming Course #4 - Testing/COBOL Programming Course #4 - Testing.md

 ![](Images/image240.png)

+*Figure 5. ssh connection*

 6. Copy the newly generate source code to DATA SETS (Z99998.CBL) just like as we have seen earlier, use the command `cp CC##99.CBL “//’Z99998.CBL(EMPPAY)’”`

 ![](Images/image241.png)

+*Figure 6.
+Copy files from USS to PDS*

-7. Write a JCL script with the same name as EMPPAY for running the program (EMPPAY.CBL) on z/os.
+7. Write a JCL script with the same name as EMPPAY.JCL for running the program (EMPPAY.CBL) on z/os.

 ```
 //EMPPAY JOB 1,NOTIFY=&SYSUID